heavybeard/codice-fiscale/README.md

 ## Versions

+### Version 1.1.3

+-   Run npm audit fix for security

 ### Version 1.1.2

-* Run npm audit fix for security
+-   Run npm audit fix for security

 ### Version 1.1.1

-* Run npm audit fix for security
+-   Run npm audit fix for security

 ### Version 1.1.0

-* Updated cadastral codes from Agenzia delle Entrate
+-   Updated cadastral codes from Agenzia delle Entrate

 ### Version 1.0.3

-* General fixes
+-   General fixes

 ### Version 1.0.2

-* Added on bower packages
+-   Added on bower packages
-* Fix bower.json file for publishing
+-   Fix bower.json file for publishing
-* Added beautified script on dist
+-   Added beautified script on dist

 ### Version 1.0.1

-* New functions for setting and getting properties
+-   New functions for setting and getting properties
-* Functions now have correct scope
+-   Functions now have correct scope
-* Properties refactoring
+-   Properties refactoring

 ### Version 1.0.0

-* Complete refactoring of the code
+-   Complete refactoring of the code
-* CodiceFiscale is an Object with a constructor
+-   CodiceFiscale is an Object with a constructor
-* Create public function for specific taxcode part
+-   Create public function for specific taxcode part
-* Fixed control char calculation
+-   Fixed control char calculation

 ### Version 0.0.1

-* Initialize the code
+-   Initialize the code
-* CodiceFiscale is an Object without constructor
+-   CodiceFiscale is an Object without constructor
-* Used the original logic code
+-   Used the original logic code

 ## Credits